adrastia-oracle/adrastia-core/README.md

 - Price reporters must not collude to report inaccurate prices
 - Price reporters must maintain the highest level of physical and digital security to protect their code and keys from attacks

-Pythia is designed to mitigate these risks by keeping everything on-chain - prices are only ever read from decentralized exchanges that have the highest levels of availability, transparency, and censorship-resistance.
-While Pythia may still be susceptible to bugs and errors, the likeliness of them happening is minimized by:
+Adrastia is designed to mitigate these risks by keeping everything on-chain - prices are only ever read from decentralized exchanges that have the highest levels of availability, transparency, and censorship-resistance.
+While Adrastia may still be susceptible to bugs and errors, the likeliness of them happening is minimized by:
 - Clean code
 - Keeping everything open-source
 - Having the code professionally audited